RSCJacksonLab/landscapy/docs/cookbook/simulation/binary-nk.md

 ```

 The node and edge counts are exact known answers.
 The upper bound of `K + 1`
-on Walsh order checks the construction; counts of optima and energy are
+on Walsh order checks the construction.
+Counts of optima and energy are
 seed-specific outcomes and need independent realizations for comparison.

 ## Common failures